MagQ98/haunted-house/README.md

 <ul>
 <li>To plan my project I used a flowchart to help keep track all of the branching narratives of the story and to keep them in one place</li>
+<li>I also wrote the name of the functions beside the corresponding room to help follow along when coding esier</li>
 </ul>
 <img src="assets/images/flowchart.jpg" alt="Flowchart" style="max-width:100%;">